1950's Moira Staffordshire Stoneware Homemade Jam Pot Jar-Metal Handle

 #AD349 1950's Moira Pottery Staffordshire Stoneware Homemade Jam Pot Jar with Metal Handle

-This is an old handmade jam pot made by Moira in England.
+This is an old stoneware jam pot made by Moira in England.

 WIKI SAYS: Moira pottery works, founded in 1922, was known for its utilitarian stoneware crocks for marmalade and inexpensive pitchers and other kitchen wares, sometimes applied with transfer-printed advertising reproducing quaint turn-of-the-century woodcuts.
 The pottery works was situated approximately 5 mi (8 km) from Burton-on-Trent, Staffordshire, although the village of Moira is just over the border in Leicestershire.
 It closed in 1972.